wp-plugins/sexy-author-bio/readme.txt

 * This plugin is released under a GPL license.

 == Changelog ==

+= 1.3.3 1/4/2015 =
+* Fixed Hide Signature option bug and replaced with a checkbox
+* Added Hide Job Title checkbox option in user profile settings

 = 1.3.2 12/24/2014 =
 * Added link to GitHub repo.